ROMANS 8:

 In the book

-The rent the veil of His Son’s perfect flesh had
+The rent veil of His Son’s perfect flesh had opened the

-And that's why Jesus left His ivory palaces, and
+And that's why Jesus left His ivory palaces and was made "in the likeness of sinful flesh.”

 Israel